 After they have done the servicing work, the gasfitter must provide you with a compliance certificate if the total value of the work is $750 or more.
 If your work needs a compliance certificate, this must be provided by a licensed gasfitter.

 Carbon monoxide should always leave a house through the heater’s flue.
 In appliances with an open flue, negative pressure can draw the carbon monoxide from the flue back into the room, rather than allowing it to escape to the outside.
 This can cause the levels of carbon monoxide to build up in the air.

 The carbon monoxide spillage test checks the key areas of your gas heater and room for spillage.
 Your gasfitter will use a probe to check different parts of the heater and the room it is in to make sure there is no carbon monoxide in the air.

 If your gasfitter detects carbon monoxide, they will take specific action to check whether the problem is caused by negative pressure or a fault with your heater.

 If the carbon monoxide spillage cannot be rectified because there is a fault with your heater, the gasfitter must disable its operation.
 This might make you cold for a few days, but will keep you safe.

-Negative pressure is created when extraction fans (including kitchen rangehoods) remove air from a building more quickly than it can be replenished.
-When this happens, air can be drawn back down your space heater’s flue, causing carbon monoxide and other gases to enter the room (instead of being vented outside as they should be).
+Negative pressure is created when extraction fans (including kitchen rangehoods) remove air from a building more quickly than it can be replaced.
+When this happens, air can be drawn back down your heater’s flue, causing carbon monoxide and other gases to enter the room (instead of being vented outside as they should be).

 Can I keep using my gas heater?

-- Switch off all your extraction fans while your heater is operating.
+- switch off all your extraction fans while your heater is operating.